seanedwards/cfer/README.md

   default: 'ParameterValue'
 ```

 A parameter's value may have the form `@stack.output` to look up output values from other stacks in the same account and region.
 This works anywhere a parameter value is specified, including defaults and inputs.
-(See the SDK section on [Cfer Stacks][#cfer-stacks] for caveats.)
+(See the SDK section on [Cfer Stacks](#cfer-stacks) for caveats.)

 Any parameter can be referenced either in Ruby by using the `parameters` hash: